stadium-software/page-loader/README.md

 container.appendChild(indicator);
 ```

-## Page.Load
+## StartPage or Template Page.Load
-1. Drag the "PageLoader" script into the **first position (!!)** in the Page.Load event handler
+1. Drag the "PageLoader" script into the **first position (!!)** in the Page.Load event handler of the StartPage or the StartPage Template.
+This will apply the specified loader across the entire application.
+2. Drag the "PageLoader" script into the **first position (!!)** in the Page.Load event handler of any other page or template to change the loader.
-2. Provide a value for the script *Type* input parameter
+3. Provide a value for the script *Type* input parameter
-   1. page-loader-classic-bar (or just 'classic-bar'): Customise the standard Stadium bar loader
+   1. classic-bar: Customise the standard Stadium bar loader
-   2. page-loader-icon-X: Find an animated icon in the image below and place it somewhere on the screen
+   2. icon-X: Find an animated icon in the image below and place it somewhere on the screen
-   3. page-loader-icon: Add your own animated icon and place it somewhere on the screen
+   3. icon: Add your own animated icon and place it somewhere on the screen
-   4. page-loader-custom: Choose and animate your own icon by writing a CSS animation
+   4. custom: Choose and animate your own icon by writing a CSS animation
    5. spinner-type-X: [Use any Spinner](#using-a-spinner) from the [Spinners](https://github.com/stadium-software/spinners) repo (see [Using a Spinner](#using-a-spinner))
-3. Use the variables in the [*page-loader-variables.css*](page-loader-variables.css) file to customise the loader ([see below](#page-loader-customisations))
+4. Use the variables in the [*page-loader-variables.css*](page-loader-variables.css) file to customise the loader ([see below](#page-loader-customisations))

 ![](images/LoaderOptions.gif)